slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Asymmetric opportunities: invest in startups.
 Start a company.
 Create a book, podcast, video.
 Create a (software) product.
 Go on many first dates.
 Go to a cocktail party.
 Read a Lindy book.
 Move to a big city.
 Buy bitcoin.
 Tweet."
 -- Naval Ravikant*

+> *"He who works all day has no time to make money."
+-- John D. Rockefeller*

 ### On money management

 <!--
+- It’s crazy to think the entire real estate market is propped up by what is essentially the entire middle class being 100x long.
 - inflation = printing money.
 - Stock buybacks are effectively same as dividends.
 - entrepreneurship vs investment - 2 different mentalities.